-- Logging in to Cloud Control or SQLPlus for Oracle Label Security After you complete the Oracle Label Security registration and enablement process, you can begin using it. - Getting Started with Oracle Label Security Before using Oracle Label Security, you must register it with the database and then enable the LBACSYS Oracle Label Security account.
+- Logging in to Cloud Control or SQL\Plus for Oracle Label Security After you complete the Oracle Label Security registration and enablement process, you can begin using it. - Registering and Logging in to Oracle Label Security Before using Oracle Label Security, you must register (configure) it with the database and then you can log in to Oracle Label Security.